Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 - IoT devices

 Unlike data center proxies, which use IP addresses from hosting companies, residential proxies use IPs that look just like any other home or mobile user.
-They have become THE tool for avoiding security controls on websites in the last 2-3 years, and are causing ALL sorts of headaches for website owners.
+They have become the tool for avoiding security controls on websites in the last 2-3 years, and they are causing all sorts of headaches for website owners.

 How Are Residential Proxy Networks Formed?